jcfszxc/MSE-Net/README.md

 # MSE-Net

 ## Introduction
-Medical image segmentation plays an important role in auxiliary diagnosis in clinical application.
-In the diagnosis and treatment of ischemic stroke, in order to help clinicians carry out rapid diagnosis and treatment, deep learning method is needed to quickly identify and accurately segment the lesion area in the case image.
-In order to enhance the detection effect of the model on multi-scale, we design a deep learning network Multi-Encoder-Unet which can effectively fuse multi-scale feature information.
-The network is composed of ASPP-Unet and Residual encoder.
-ASPP-Unet is an encoding-decoding structure combined with an empty space convolution pooling pyramid ( ASPP ) structure.
-The auxiliary network is used to extract the depth features of the detected image.
-Multi-Encoder-Unet uses multi-scale feature fusion strategy to effectively enhance the detection ability of the lesion area.
-We divide the pathological images into four levels according to the number of pixels in the mask region, and test the proposed combination methods on ATLAS dataset.
-We compared the algorithm with three latest methods ( D-UNet, X-Net, and Double-UNet ).
-The results show that our method performs best in all performance indexes, and achieves the best quality performance in DSC = 0.6405 and accuracy = 0.6388.
+Medical image segmentation plays a critical role in auxiliary diagnosis in clinical application.
+That being said, accurately segment the lesion area from the case image is still a challenging task, since the size and the shape of lesions are always different.
+Exploiting contexts from multi-scale features is believed to be valuable for tackling these challenges in medical image.
+In this paper, we proposed a novel multiple encoders network for stroke lesion segmentation, called MSE-Net, which is main composed of ASFF module and Residual encoder.
+Specifically, ASFF uses the parallel architecture of atrous convolutions with different sampling rates to obtain the context information on multi-scale features.
+Residual encoder obtains the high-level semantic features with the high-resolution.
+Furthermore, MSE-Net uses the encoding-decoding framework.
+We divide the pathological images into three levels according to the number of pixels in the mask region, and test the proposed combination methods on ATLAS dataset.
+The experimental results show that the proposed MSE-Net has better performance in DSC = 0.6405 and accuracy = 0.6388 than state-of-the-art methods such as D-UNet, X-Net, and Double-UNet.
+The source code of our method is available at https://github.com/jcfszxc/MSE-Net.

 As shown in our GitHub, we released our model first, and the rest will follow.
 The model of which is available on BaiduYun.